Emergency (Paramore song): Music video

 The beginning of the music video opens with Paramore having minor but bloody injuries, sitting a room looking miserable.
 They wear dirtied but formal clothing with red roses pinned to them.
 In between cut scenes are of them performing outside.
 Then a man (Shane Drake) walks in the room Paramore are in, tosses a rose at Williams, and gestures them to follow him.
 All of them go outside where there is a stage (being) set up for them to perform.
 The man is apparently the director and before he mouths the word, "Action!" makeup artists apply more to the bloody injuries on the band members.
 And as the band performs, there are cut scenes of Williams sitting in a chair from the beginning and singing along to the song.

-The dress Hayley wears in the video was put on display in the Rock and Roll Hall of Fame.
-The video was directed by Shane Drake.

-As of October 2022, the music video for "Emergency" has over 48 million views on YouTube.

 Live performances

 Paramore performed this song live in Anaheim, opening their "All We Know Is Falling" tour.
 The song was extended to have a piano introduction, which was played by Hayley, whom also did lead vocals.
 "Emergency" was also played live on "The Final Riot" tour and also given an extended piano introduction.
 This version of the song is also included in "The Final Riot" album/DVD set.